 Your dwelling insurance is the centerpiece of your policy.
 The coverage amount represents how much it would cost to rebuild your home.
-In San Francisco—and probably The Bay Area in general—we’re looking at $500 per square foot in average construction costs.
-So a 1,500-square foot single-family home should technically have a total of $750,000 in dwelling coverage.
+In San Francisco—and probably The Bay Area in general—we’re looking at a minimum of $500 per square foot in average construction costs.
+So a 1,500-square foot single-family home should technically have at least $750,000 in dwelling coverage.

 The extended dwelling coverage is typically 125% of the dwelling amount, but you can bump it up higher to 150%.
 By including the extended amount, it shaves some of the cost off the dwelling coverage and doesn’t unnecessarily jack up the cost of all the other coverage areas.